 Measuring thyroid hormone status in the brain directly is difficult, inserting probes or taking biopsies would not be popular!
 We could carry out cognitive testing, this has been done and shows impairment in some patients e.g. those with D2 polymorphisms.
 This has limited success, perhaps because it is not targeted, patients have not been asked what problems they experience.
 Personally, I find most activities are OK but if I try to concentrate for a sustained period (e.g. reading studies) I feel tired and can no longer focus.
 It’s not a question of being able to concentrate but able to sustain concentration over a period of time.
 (Perhaps T4 in the brain acts as a reservoir for such tasks?)
 Current cognitive testing has not identified or targeted appropriate factors.

 I notice that if I get my L-T3 dose right my sleep is deeper with more vivid dreams and this leads to improved cognitive function the following day.
-Hypothyroidism is associated with impaired sleep quality with less deep stage 3 and stage 4 sleep, this is corrected by hormone therapy as demonstrated in the following study.
+Hypothyroidism is associated with impaired sleep quality with less deep stage 3 and stage 4 sleep, this is corrected by desiccated thyroid as seen in the following study.

 A prospective randomised placebo-controlled study of L-T3 treatment of symptomatic patients who meet the criteria of subnormal TSH should be conducted.
 Sleep monitoring could be used as a model for assessment of such patients, to determine whether they have abnormal sleep patterns and if they respond to L-T3 therapy.
 This would also determine the L-T3 dose required to restore normal thyroid status in the brain.
 A follow-up study could look at the effect of exogenous TRH in a similar manner.